Withdrawn Canadian banknotes: $1

 Printing of the $1 note ceased in 1989 after the release of the loonie (in 1987) had been implemented.
 These notes are virtually never seen in circulation today.
 The most recent banknote series that included the $1 note was the Scenes of Canada, with the $1 note released in 1974, coloured green and black.
 The face featured a portrait of Queen Elizabeth II; the back featured an image of Parliament Hill from across the Ottawa River, with log driving activities taking place on the water.

 $2

 Printing of the $2 note ceased on February 18, 1996, with initial release of the toonie, a coin that replaced it.
 These notes are seldom seen in circulation today.
+(In Alberta, they were seldom seen even prior to 1996, and considered unlucky—where the toonie became common.)
 The most recent banknote series that included the two-dollar note was the Birds of Canada series in 1986, in which this note was a terra cotta colour.
 The face featured a portrait of Queen Elizabeth II; the back featured a meadow scene with two robins.